 Suspend / resume

-To enable suspend / resume on lid close when running X11, add
+To enable suspend / resume on lid close, add

 Note that the TPM must be disabled in the BIOS for suspend/resume to work.
 Supported TPM models are listed in